PsuAstro528/lab9-start/ex1.md

 Instructions for [creating a Julia Package](https://julialang.github.io/Pkg.jl/v1/creating-packages/):

+0. Changed out of the directory with this lab's starter repo (e.g., `cd /storage/work/USERID/`).
+This is so that in subsequent steps you will create a new directory that is not inside another git repository (like the lab's starter repository).
 1. Use `Pkg.generate("ExamplePkg")` to create a new directory with the bare-bone minimal files for your package (ExamplePkg/Project.toml and ExamplePkg/src/ExamplePkg.jl).
 Feel free to pick your own package name.
 If you might want to officially register your package, then review the [recommended conventions for package naming](https://julialang.github.io/Pkg.jl/v1/creating-packages/#Package-naming-guidelines-1) before picking your name.
 ```julia